Gain Qualifications for Behavior Analyst Licensure in 1 Year

 From 2020 to 2021, the hiring of behavior analysts with BCBA or BCBA-D certification grew by 38 percent across the United States and 62% in Pennsylvania alone.1 With Arcadia’s ABA graduate certificate, you can engage in a practical education that enables you to assess and address behavioral challenges during a rewarding behavior analyst career.
 You will take online classes led by instructors with extensive clinical experience—learn from their expertise as you prepare for clinical or supervisory roles focusing on helping students and adults achieve behavioral change.

 A Curriculum Focusing on Positive Behavioral Change

 Arcadia rooted the ABA graduate certificate in data analysis and evidence-based intervention techniques so you can analyze and influence behavior across educational settings.
 The curriculum focuses on key principles for conducting functional behavioral assessments (FBAs), evaluating programs, and supporting students and adults seeking positive behavioral change.
 You can also engage in hands-on learning opportunities as you prepare to seek BCBA licensure after earning your Arcadia’s ABA graduate certificate.

-After earning this graduate certificate, you can transfer your credits toward Arcadia’s Master of Education degree with a concentration in Applied Behavior Analysis or to the Modular Master’s program.
+After earning this graduate certificate, you can transfer your credits toward Arcadia’s Online Master of Education degree with a concentration in Applied Behavior Analysis or to the Modular Master’s program.